Answers to your questions.

 What patient populations does MindMetrix support?

 MindMetrix offers assessments for both adults (18+) and adolescents (13–17).
-The adolescent version includes a collateral report from a guardian or parent to capture behavioral concerns from multiple perspectives.
+The adolescent version includes a collateral report from a guardian or parent to capture concerns from multiple perspectives.

 How is MindMetrix different from other screening or assessment tools I’ve used?